 Read nutrition labels and see how much sugar is in the food you are currently eating.
 Try to eat whole foods to limit added sugar and sweeten yogurt and smoothies yourself.

-Look at my recipes to find recipes low in sugar:
+Grab My Free recipes to find recipes low in sugar and carbs!

 Let’s talk about carbs